A Practical Guide to ABA Internships

-You didn’t start down the path to becoming a behavioral therapist without thoughts in your head of sitting down with autistic kids, adults recovering from strokes, or individuals plagued by addiction issues and helping them find workable solutions to their problems.
+You didn’t start down the path to becoming a behavioral therapist without thoughts in your head of sitting down with autistic clients, adults recovering from strokes, or individuals navigating addiction issues and helping them find workable solutions.
 ABA is an intensively hands-on profession.
-And that means that hands-on training is a core part of becoming an ABA.
+That means hands-on training is a core part of becoming an ABA professional.

 Practicums and fieldwork are an integral part of the training of applied behavior analysts.
-You won’t find internships, specifically, mentioned anywhere in the BCBA (Board Certified Behavior Analyst) fieldwork requirements manual, however.
-The BACB (Behavior Analyst Certification Board), doesn’t particularly care if you get your required supervised field experience through an internship or by some other route, but internships specifically don’t represent the path most often traveled.
+You won’t find internships specifically mentioned anywhere in the BCBA fieldwork requirements, however.
+The BACB (Behavior Analyst Certification Board) doesn’t particularly care whether you get your required supervised field experience through an internship or by some other route, but internships are one possible way to accumulate supervised fieldwork hours.

-But you definitely do need plenty of real-world experience prior to landing a career in ABA, and internships are a great, low-risk, high-reward way to get some hours under your belt.
+That said, you definitely need plenty of real-world experience prior to landing a career in ABA, and internships are a great, low-risk, high-reward way to get some hours under your belt.

 What is an Applied Behavior Analysis Internship?

-An internship is a field training experience that puts you in the role of a working applied behavior analyst in a real-world environment, treating actual patients and dealing with all the challenges of a practical work setting.
-Everything from the diverse array of patient cases you’ll encounter to mundane things like learning to love stale coffee and how to deal with office politics will help you get a real sense of what work is like for a licensed ABA.
+An internship is a field training experience that puts you in the role of a behavior technician or trainee working under the supervision of a BCBA in a real-world environment, treating actual clients and dealing with all the challenges of a practical work setting.
+Everything from the diverse array of cases you’ll encounter to mundane things like learning to love stale coffee and navigating office dynamics will help you get a real sense of what work is like as a licensed ABA professional.

-Internships are a kind of job, but they are only offered for a set period of time, typically less than a year, but almost always at least several months.
-To meet BCBA certification and state licensing requirements, you must be supervised by a qualified superior during your internship hours.
+Internships are a kind of job, but they’re only offered for a set period of time, typically less than a year, and almost always at least several months.
+To meet BCBA certification requirements and any state licensure requirements where applicable, you must be supervised by a qualified BCBA supervisor during your internship hours.

 Learn More About State-by-State Licensure Requirements

-You will also need to qualify to be able to participate in treatment, even though you will be supervised every step of the way.
-That includes signing a formal supervision contract, documenting your experience, undergoing a set number of hours of meetings and supervised practice, and committing to the BACB ethics standards.
+You’ll also need to qualify to participate in treatment, even though you’ll be supervised every step of the way.
+That includes signing a formal supervision contract, documenting your experience, completing a minimum number of supervisory contacts per month as defined by BACB fieldwork standards, and committing to the BACB ethics standards.

 ABA Internships May Be More Structured Than Other Fields

-Because ABA internships go hand-in-hand with BCBA certification requirements, they are often a bit more formal than internships in other fields.
+Because ABA internships go hand-in-hand with BCBA certification requirements, they’re often a bit more formal than internships in other fields.

-The BACB recognizes two different ways to meet supervised fieldwork requirements, and an internship will make up just a portion of the total:
+The BACB recognizes two different ways to meet supervised fieldwork requirements, and an internship will typically make up part of the total:

-- Supervised Fieldwork – A minimum of 2000 hours, with 4 supervisory contacts per month, and at least 5 percent of your total hours happening under direct supervision.
+- Supervised Fieldwork: A minimum of 2,000 hours, with a minimum number of supervisory contacts per month as defined by BACB fieldwork standards, and at least 5 percent of your total hours happening under direct supervision.

-- Concentrated Supervised Fieldwork – A minimum of 1500 hours, with 6 supervisory contacts per month, and at least 10 percent of your total hours happening under direct supervision.
+- Concentrated Supervised Fieldwork: A minimum of 1,500 hours, with a minimum number of supervisory contacts per month as defined by BACB fieldwork standards, and at least 10 percent of your total hours happening under direct supervision.

 In both cases, group supervision is allowed, but at least 50 percent of your total supervised time has to be one-on-one with your supervisor.

-None of these has to be completed in a single internship or field experience, however.
+None of these has to be completed in a single internship or field experience.
 You can mix and match positions to meet the cumulative requirements for certification.

 How long is a typical ABA internship?

 Most internships in ABA last for less than a year.
-They are almost always at least several months long, however, to give you the benefit of getting familiar with your role and actually absorbing some valuable lessons while you are on the job.
-An internship will contribute to the 2,000 total supervised fieldwork hours (or 1,500 intensive hours) required for BCBA certification.
+They’re almost always at least several months long, though, to give you the benefit of getting familiar with your role and actually absorbing some valuable lessons while you’re on the job.
+An internship will contribute to the 2,000 total supervised fieldwork hours (or 1,500 concentrated hours) required for BCBA certification.

 Do ABA interns get paid?

 Some ABA interns do get paid for the work they perform during their internship.
-There is no hard and fast rule, however.
-Some placements might offer a salary while others are offered entirely in exchange for the learning and experience you will get along the way.
+There’s no hard and fast rule, however.
+Some placements offer a salary, while others are offered entirely in exchange for the learning and experience you’ll gain along the way.

-What is the difference between an internship and practicum?
+What is the difference between an internship and a practicum?

-A practicum is a field experience that is considered to be part of your for-credit coursework.
-You almost always take part in practicum experiences for no pay, since they are part of your schooling.
-The time commitment is usually fairly low also, only a few hours each week.
+A practicum is a field experience that’s considered part of your for-credit coursework.
+You almost always take part in practicum experiences for no pay, since they’re part of your schooling, and the time commitment is usually fairly low, only a few hours each week.

-Internships are more commonly structured like full-time positions, and may be salaried.
-But there is no clear line between practicum and internship.
-Depending on the college you attend, you might find that internship experiences are considered to be a kind of practicum.
+Internships are more commonly structured like full-time positions and may be salaried.
+But there’s no rigid line between practicum and internship.
+Depending on the college you attend, you might find that internship experiences are considered a kind of practicum.

 What’s the difference between an internship and an externship?

 An internship is a relatively long-term, embedded placement in an ABA therapy role that allows you to perform real work in behavior analysis.
-Internships offer supervised training in the actual daily tasks of behavior analysis by putting you in a job for a few weeks or months and letting you work directly with patients to put your classroom training into practice.
+Internships offer supervised training in the actual daily tasks of behavior analysis by putting you in a role for several weeks or months and letting you work directly with clients to put your classroom training into practice.

-Externships are more about experiencing the possibilities of a particular job or setting.
-They are observational, which means you won’t be doing any work yourself, but just tagging along as another therapist performs their role.
-They are usually much shorter in length than internships, ranging from days to weeks.
-Externships are not as common in ABA settings as in other professions.
+Externships are more about observing the possibilities of a particular job or setting.
+They’re observational in nature, meaning you primarily observe rather than perform direct clinical work, and they typically just shadow another therapist as they perform their role.
+They’re usually much shorter than internships, ranging from days to weeks.
+Externships aren’t as common in ABA settings as in other professions.

 How to Find Applied Behavior Analysis Internship Opportunities

-Before you can get all those benefits out of an applied behavior analysis internship, of course, you have to find one.
+Before you can get all those benefits out of an applied behavior analysis internship, you have to find one.

 Your professors are your most natural support system when you are looking for ABA internships.